TheOnlyWayUp/TheOnlyWayUp/README.md

 ## TheOnlyWayUp#1231
 #### A Python Developer, fluent in Discord.py, FastAPI, Object-Oriented Programming, and more.
-Currently learning Git.
+Currently working on a program to automate written assessment correction.`

 ### Projects -
 - [VULN Discord Bot](https://github.com/TheOnlyWayUp/VulnRemake)